 What is a role-playing game?
 I have said before, over and over…A game is not a story.
 Yet, role-playing games feel like a story.
 If the experience of playing a game is not a story even though it feels like one (kind of) then what is it?

 Can’t we just go with Potter Stewart’s definition of obscenity, “I know it when I see it?”
 We could and for most of our purposes that’s fine.
-If we are going to design games or adventures for other people, we ought to be clear on what we are designing.
+If we are going to design games or adventures for other people, then we ought to be clear on what we are designing.

 Tabletop RPG’s are for people who enjoy the experience of playing the role of a being in a situation unlike their own everyday life.

 The players are making the choices.
 That is the essence of a game; player decisions.
 Remember our “who”.
 People who want to play the role of fictional characters.
 They want to be in control over those characters.

 Remember what our players want, to be entertained through the medium of the game.
 If you are playing a game, it is not entertaining to have choice taken from you.
-This is why Candy Land sucks.
+This is why Candy Land is terrible and children get bored with it quickly.
 You have no choices.
-The card is telling you that you have to move to the next purple space and there are no choices.
+The card is telling you that you have to move to the next purple space.